-Our intensive program combines advanced medical and psychiatric expertise.
+Our intensive program combines advanced medical and psychiatric expertise, and is delivered through a hybrid-model.
 It is meant for people who need more structured treatment than you get in weekly regular outpatient therapy.
 This program is often a good step-down if you or your loved one has recently been in psychiatric hospitalization or residential living programs and can offer follow-up care to your previous programs.
 Our typical patients are male and female and range in age from 12 to 22.
 We have additional tracks for adults with adequate medical stability.
 Our specialists encourage you to continue working with your outside health care providers while in our program.
 We are happy to communicate with your outside providers during and after your participation in our program.

 We also teach families how to manage the recovery process and cope with abnormal eating behaviors.
 We prepare family for any accompanying psychiatric problems.

 This program combines a variety of treatments.
 The most common approaches are family-based therapy, cognitive-behavioral therapy (CBT), dialectical behavioral therapy, and acceptance and commitment therapy.